Fire at Jim Beam Kentucky warehouse continues to burn as 45,000 barrels of bourbon are destroyed: reports

 CLICK HERE TO GET THE FOX NEWS APP

-No one was injured in the fire and officials are looking at a possible lightning strike as the cause for Tuesday’s massive blaze, FOX8 reported.
+The company added that no one was injured in the fire and said that intial reports pointed to a possible lightning strike as the cause for Tuesday’s massive blaze.